Nutritional Deficiencies Vitamin D Levels and other Risk Factors in Pediatric Tuberculosis Patients

 DOI:

-Background: Tuberculosis (TB) is a major world health challenge affecting more than 9 million people every year of which more than 1 million are children.
-It presents non-specific symptoms and for this reason has been described as a silent epidemic, especially in the diagnosis of childhood TB, especially in bacteriological confirmation.
-Understanding the risk factors of TB in children is therefore important.
+Background: Tuberculosis (TB) is a major world health challenge affecting more than 9 million people every year, of which more than 1 million are children.
+It presents non-specific symptoms and, for this reason, has been described as a silent epidemic, especially in the diagnosis of childhood TB, especially in bacteriological confirmation.
+Understanding the risk factors of TB in children is, therefore, essential.

-Objectives: to describe socio-economic, environmental, and health related characteristics of childhood TB patients in Nowshera, Pakistan, and their risk factors in order to propose public health interventions.
+Objectives: To describe socioeconomic, environmental, and health-related characteristics of childhood TB patients in Nowshera, Pakistan, and their risk factors to propose public health interventions.

-Results: Participants included mainly the study population of children aged 0-15 years, and the gender was equally split throughout boy 50% and girls 50%.
+Results: Participants included mainly the study population of children aged 0-15 years, and the gender was equally split between boys 50% and girls 50%.
 A large percentage (69.
-2%) were from low-income earners’ homes, and 66.
+2%) were from low-income earners' homes, and 66.
 9% of the respondents were from rural areas.
-Subjects’ Body Mass Index (BMI) varied from less than 18 to more than 25.
+Subjects' Body Mass Index (BMI) varied from less than 18 to more than 25.
 Of special interest, 43.
 8% of the children with TB had not been administered BCG vaccination.
-The source of infection, that is, contact with an adult TB patient, was reported in 43.
-8% while the rest were in the 56.
+The source of infection, contact with an adult TB patient, was reported in 43.
+8%, while the rest were in the 56.
 2 % who had no such history.

-Conclusion: childhood TB in the population under study is significantly related with some factors namely; direct contact with TB patients, low economic status, crowded housing, poor ventilation and malnutrition.
+Conclusion: Childhood TB in the population under study is significantly related to some factors, namely, direct contact with TB patients, low economic status, crowded housing, poor ventilation and malnutrition.

 Keywords: Tuberculosis, Nutritional status, Vitamin D, socioeconomic status